esc/bottlepaste/index.rst

     DEPLOYMENT_URL/bottlepaste.py

 The ``uid`` parameter is subject to the following regex: ``'^[a-zA-Z0-9_\-\.]{3,23}$'``.
-Also some well knowen file names are dissallowed.
+Also some well known file names are dissallowed.

 For convenience you can download the `bpaste script <DEPLOYMENT_URL/bpaste>`_: